Sensitive Data Protection can de-identify sensitive data from content stored in Cloud Storage.

-When running your inspection job, Cloud DLP first inspects the data, according to your inspection configuration, before it performs de-identification.
+When running your inspection job, Sensitive Data Protection first inspects the data, according to your inspection configuration, before it performs de-identification.
 It can't skip the inspection process.

 Requirement to use file extensions

-When de-identifying files in storage, Cloud DLP skips the following files:
+When de-identifying files in storage, Sensitive Data Protection skips the following files: